 How do the conditions work?

 As we are working with the budget performance report, the conditions will work at the budget level.

-For example, conditions like Impressions > 100 (in last 30 days) or Conversions > 5 (in last 14 days) are applied to the performance data of budgets (campaign and shared budgets) in the account.
+For example, conditions like Impressions > 100 (in the last 30 days) or Conversions > 5 (in the last 14 days) are applied to the performance data of budgets (campaign and shared budgets) in the account.